-Today’s tax environment has become increasingly complex with more demands on tax departments to meet new regulatory and digital requirements locally and globally.
+Today’s tax environment has become increasingly complex, with more demands on tax departments to meet new regulatory and digital requirements locally and globally.
 Tax authorities are looking for more data from mandatory digital tax reporting or data extraction directly from the systems as part of tax audits.
-This means that the tax authorities have the ability to mine more data than ever before to understand companies’ activities through analytics.
+Tax authorities now have the ability to mine more data than ever before to understand companies’ activities through analytics.
 In some cases, the tax authorities have better capabilities than the companies themselves to understand their own relevant tax data.

 Tax functions are at full capacity maintaining existing tax processes and other ad-hoc advisory tasks.
 They are now struggling to embed tax reporting demands into the tax function on top of their existing processes and face internal obstacles also.